zerospiel/docs/docs/tutorial_2_install_service_template_single_cluster.md

 As you can see, the template specifies what you need to deploy an app into the Kubernetes cluster: Helm chart information.
 Also, we’ve got the ServiceTemplateChain, which is similar to the ClusterTemplateChain in that it will specify upgrades (when appropriate).

+## Install the ServiceTemplate

 As before, we’ll start by installing the template into the management cluster so that k0rdent can use it to install to any of the managed clusters:

 ```shell
 make apply-servicetemplate-demo-ingress-nginx-4.11.0
 ```

+## Apply the ServiceTemplate

-Then we’ll apply the ServiceTemplate to the aws-test2 cluster by referencing it in a YAML file:
+Then we’ll apply the ServiceTemplate to the aws-test2 cluster by referencing it in the cluster's `ManagedCluster` YAML file:

 ```yaml
 apiVersion: hmc.mirantis.com/v1alpha1